knative/docs/docs/admin/install/eventing/install-eventing-with-yaml.md

 === "In-Memory (standalone)"

     !!! warning
-        This simple standalone implementation runs in-memory and is unsuitable for production-use cases.
+        This simple standalone implementation runs in-memory and is not suitable for production use cases.

     * Install an in-memory implementation of Channel by running the command: